 ACT greenhouse gas emissions

-The ACT has an emissions reduction target of 40% below 1990 levels by 2020.
-This is one of the most ambitious targets in Australia and compares favourably with the targets of many cities internationally.
+The ACT has a target of reducing greenhouse gas emissions to 40% below 1990 levels by 2020 and achieving net zero emissions by 2050 at the latest.
+These are some of the most ambitious targets in Australia and compare favourably with the targets of many cities and jurisdictions around the world.

 ACT per person emissions target reached

-This latest inventory demonstrates that we met our first legislated emissions reduction target by 30 June 2013.
-This target relates to the amount of greenhouse gas emissions (known as CO2-e) we generated per person in the ACT.
+The ACT achieved our first legislated emissions reduction target of peaking per person emissions by 30 June 2013.
+This means that the amount of greenhouse gas emissions (in carbon dioxide equivalent, ‘CO2-e’) generated per person in the ACT has declined since 2013.

-Figure: ACT greenhouse gas emissions per person since 1989-90
+Figure: ACT greenhouse gas emissions per person 1990 to 2016

 ACT emissions trends

-Figure: Total ACT Greenhouse Gas Emissions since 1989-90 (including emissions from land use, land use change and forestry)
+Figure: Total ACT Greenhouse Gas Emissions from 1989-90 (including emissions from land use, land use change and forestry)